|

 set up FileMaker to use the Mac OS X-native faxing service (rather

-than require a plug-in etc.); solution requires Mac OS X 10.3, AppleScript
+than require a plug-in etc.); solution requires at least Mac OS X 10.3, AppleScript

 and, of course, a phone line.
 I haven't tested this with a large